aronedwards91/CYOA-Viewer/README.md

 ### Notes

-Data is saved to local storage, but the logical next step will be an exportable json, so your character/jump data can be used elsewhere (if goes well a journal will be the next app).
+Data is not saved locally, but can be exported as .json file, coming is a journal app taht these will be imported into.

 ## Embedding Everything , why & how